riddhidange/riddhidange/README.md

 😎 Nature: Driven, Dedicated, & Hardworking 🎯

+👩🏻‍🏫 Will be attending Grace Hopper Celebration Conference 2023 in Orlando.

+👩🏻‍🏫 Completed Certification in CodePath Advanced Technical Interview Preparation.

 ### Here is a list of the tools and languages I've experience with: